Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-webapi-ciam-sample/README.md

 3. Open a command prompt, go to the root folder of the project, and run `mvn package`

-- This will generate a `msal-web-sample-0.1.0.war` file in your /targets directory.
+- This will generate a `msal-web-app-0.1.0.war` file in your /targets directory.
 - Rename this file to `msal4jsample.war`
 - Deploy this war file using Tomcat or any other J2EE container solution.
 - To deploy on Tomcat container, copy the .war file to the webapp's folder under your Tomcat installation and then start the Tomcat server.
-- Repeat these steps for the `msal-obo-sample` also.
+- Repeat these steps for the `msal-web-api` also.

 This WAR will automatically be hosted at `http:<yourserverhost>:<yourserverport>/`